Yaniv-Shasha/SecurityCopilot/Workshop/Custom_Plugin/Task02_Defang_URL/readme.md

 * Upload a cusotm plug from GPT type.<br>
 * Learn how to use the fetchUrl skill.<br>
+* Learn how to use the DefangUrl skill.<br>
-* Generete report that will levrage the custom plugin source.<br>
+* Generete report that will levrage MDTIO data and the custom plugin source.<br>